 The friends I have now all live in different states, which is great because it gives me a reason to go back, but when we can’t see each other we stay in contact with Skype, text, and many other social platforms.

 What has this travel lifestyle allowed you to do that may be different than another 16 years old?
 What are the rewards of this lifestyle?

 Through my unique lifestyle, I’ve gotten the opportunity to meet new people from all different cultures and beliefs and I’ve gotten to experience how they live and what they do!
 It’s taught me to genuinely love everyone and appreciate everyone for who they are as people.

 I also feel like because of it, I have a better understanding of the world as a whole and all of the people in it.
-Its allowed me to stay focused on me and my aspirations, leading me to start my photography business, work with other artists, displaying as well as selling my work in stores and pop up art exhibits.
-Even sharing my life with a larger audience such as Matador Network and Packs Light.
+It has allowed me to stay focused on me and my aspirations, leading me to start my photography business, work with other artists, display as well as sell my work in stores and pop up art exhibits– even share my life with a larger audience such as Matador Network and Packs Light.